Six reasons Seahawks coach Pete Carroll is optimistic heading into the team’s summer break

 4, George Fant progressing enough to remain as the team’s starting left tackle.

 When the team signed Joeckel, the obvious thought is that he would take over as the left tackle.
-But Carroll said second-year player George Fant has shown enough to think he could retain the left tackle job which would mean Joeckel could play left guard, which seems to be the spot where the team thinks he will fit best.
+But Carroll said second-year player George Fant has shown enough that he thinks he could retain the left tackle job which would mean Joeckel could play left guard, which seems to be where the team thinks he will fit best.

 “There’s no question (Fant could be the left tackle),’’ Carroll said.
 “There’s no question he has because he’s improved.
-His awareness, his communication, as it should, as we talked about that one-year to year two jump has already happened but more than that, he had a phenomenal offseason in terms of getting stronger and he maintained his quickness and his mobility.’’
+His awareness, his communication, as it should, as we talked about that one-year to year-two jump has already happened, but more than that, he had a phenomenal offseason in terms of getting stronger, and he maintained his quickness and his mobility.’’

-5, Fant and other young OLs doing enough to convince Carroll the offensive line will be markedly better this season
+5, Fant and other young linemen doing enough to convince Carroll the offensive line will be markedly better

 Fant was one of three first-year starters last season along with Mark Glowinski and Germain Ifedi.
-But with those three now back with a year of experience, and the addition of Joeckel, Carroll said Thursday “I think probably the biggest area that we’re going to see us grow is in offensive line play.
+But with those three back with a year of experience, and the addition of Joeckel, Carroll said, “I think probably the biggest area that we’re going to see us grow is in offensive line play.
 I think you’re going to see a change in the group and an elevation of their awareness based on that one year of experience and coming back for a sophomore year and things just jump.’’

 6, Jeremy Lane appearing ready for a bounceback season and winning the starting right cornerback spot.

-While Carroll raved about the progress of DeShawn Shead from a knee injury, he said again it’s unlikely he’ll be ready for the start of the season.
+While Carroll raved about the progress of DeShawn Shead from a knee injury, he said it’s unlikely he’ll be ready for the start of the season.
 That means someone else will have to step in to the right cornerback spot opposite Sherman.

 Carroll said that as of today, the starter there would be Jeremy Lane.
-Lane struggled last season as the nickelback but Carroll said he appears poised for a better season in 2017.
+Lane struggled last season as the nickelback, but Carroll said he appears poised for a better season in 2017.

 “Jeremy has really applied himself,’’ Carroll said.
 “He sees the opportunity.
 He’s really going for it.
 Across the board, everybody’s evaluation of Jeremy across the entire program is that he’s really focused, he’s really tuned in, he’s really ready to go for it.
 He’s physically as fit as he’s been in a long time.
-Remember, he had a really difficult offseason a couple years back (following knee and arm injuries in the Super Bowl) and it’s taken him almost a couple years to overcome all of that and he’s back to full form.
+Remember, he had a really difficult offseason a couple years back (following knee and arm injuries in the Super Bowl) and it’s taken him almost a couple years to overcome all of that, and he’s back to full form.
 But more than that, his focus is really on it to seize this opportunity.
 We feel really good about that.’’

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.